 EMDR for Trauma & Complex Trauma

-Offered in Connecticut, Colorado, Florida, Maine and New York
+Offered in Connecticut, Colorado, Florida, Maine, New York, Rhode Island & Vermont

 Read Lisa’s Bio here